andela-cuchendu/checkpoint1/README.md

 Jax News Feed App.

+### What the project does
+  - This app gives you the global view of news by fetching news sources.
+User selects source and have the headlines listed.

+### Features
   - View Different News Sources.
   - Search Through the News Sorces.
   - View News Headlines from any of the sources.
   - Read News

+### Why the project is useful
+  -This is useful as users do not have to remember all their favorite news sources URL.

+### How users can get started with the project
+  - Requirements
+  - How to setup the project/Installation/Configuration
+  - How to run tests

 ### Tech

 JNF (Jax News Feed)  uses a number of open source projects to work properly:
 * [GoogleAuth] - Google Authenticator is an application that implements two-step verification services.
-* [Flus] - Complements React's composable view components by utilizing a unidirectional data flow
+* [Flux] - Complements React's composable view components by utilizing a unidirectional data flow
 * [React] - React makes it painless to create interactive UIs
 * [node.js] - evented I/O for the backend
 * [Express] - fast node.js network app framework [@tjholowaychuk]